MEP BIM: MEPF Design | Validation of Fire Fighting System Design

 As per NFPA Code providing auto air release valves and flushing valves

 Sprinkler and water mist spray, sizing and routing for standpipe

 Checking sprinkler coverage and providing it in accordance with NFPA

 As recommended by NFPA pipe schedule, sprinkler headcount, layout generation

 Evaluation of Gas suppression and foam system

 Fire Safety Drawings: There is the usage of fire safety drawings in 3D MEP BIM Modelling services with information like egress routing, occupant loads, fire resistance rated separations, and much more.
-There is a layout of fire sprinkler system like control valves, sprinkler heads, pressure gauges, check valves, calculation plate, hangers, inspectors test valve, mains and branch lines based on the fire safety drawings.
+There is a layout of fire sprinkler systems like control valves, sprinkler heads, pressure gauges, check valves, calculation plates, hangers, inspectors test valves, mains, and branch lines based on the fire safety drawings.
 The BIM shop drawings that are created for Fire Protection Contractors will have floorplan, layout, schedules, schematics, and details.

 Based on the project type the intricacies of the firefighting system or the overall MEPF design may vary, but the ideation and basics remain the same.
 Be it a commercial space or a residential complex MEPF Systems are one of the most important aspects of designing a building infrastructure.
 Ensuring that your MEPF system designing is appropriate and functional is like ensuring that the veins and nerves of a human body are secured and in proper use.